syslog-ng/syslog-ng.github.io/doc/_admin-guide/120_Parser/005_dates_parser/README.md

     received date, use the time-stamp(recvd) option.)
 ---

-**NOTE:** Note that parsing will fail if the format string does not match the entire template or field.
+Note that parsing will fail if the format string does not match the entire template or field.
 Since by default {{ site.product.short_name }}({{ site.product.short_name }}) uses the `MESSAGE` part of the log message, parsing will fail, unless the log message contains only a date, but that is unlikely, so practically you will have to segment the message (for